lecyberbill/Pycnaptiq-AI/changlog.md

   - *Noise*: Adds artistic noise or grain effects to give the images a textured look.
   - *Color gradient*: Applies smooth color transitions for more stylized effects.
   - *Color shift*: Shifts the color palette for creative or dramatic changes in tone and mood.
+- **New image formats**:
+  - *Portrait*: Optimized for vertical-oriented images, ideal for portraits or posters.
+  - *Landscape*: Optimized for horizontal-oriented images, suitable for landscapes or widescreen visuals.

 ### Changed
 - **Interface reorganization**: The layout has been adjusted to accommodate the newly added features.